301-Redirection/DBC/Lua/LuaScriptingDocumentation.md

 Defend - The act of staying close to or even behind your own tower and creep wave when the enemy team is pushing down your lane.

-Roaming - the act of not remianing in a lane for too long, but rather move between lanes to attempt to kill enemy heroes with the other heroes in that lane/ or in the jungle.
+Roaming - the act of not remaining in a lane for too long, but rather move between lanes to attempt to kill enemy heroes with the other heroes in that lane/ or in the jungle.

+Ganking - The act of a group of team players grouping together to attempt to kill enemy heroes on the map.

 ## 3. Documentation of scripts and their functions